Monterrey, Nuevo León, Mexico

 Line 2 was opened in November 1994 and the last extension to the line was in October 2008 to Sendero.
 Line 2 is operated by the Sistema de Transporte Colectivo Metrorrey.

-Ecovía Line 1 is a 30.1 km bus rapid transit service on an East-West alignment.
+Transmetro Lincoln-Ruiz Cortines, formerly Ecovía Line 1, is a bus rapid transit service on an East-West alignment.
 It runs from Lincoln in the west to Valle Soleado in the east, serving 40 stations.
-There is also an off-busway station at Regina providing transfer with Metrorrey Line 2.

-Line 1 was opened in January 2014.
-Line 1 is owned by the Government of the State of Nuevo León.
+Transmetro Lincoln-Ruiz Cortines opened as Ecovía in January 2014, and was absorbed into the Transmetro network on August 26, 2024.
+Transmetro Lincoln-Ruiz Cortines is owned by the Government of the State of Nuevo León.

 References & Helpful Links